 NJASLS offers professional and educational meetings at the NJEA convention.

 Dues: $35; $12 for retired and student members (must be matriculated).

 N.J.
 Council for Exceptional Children (NJCEC)

-NJCEC is dedicated to promoting the education of exceptional children and professional development for educators working with exceptional children.
-It offers an annual conference, a professional publication that keeps members aware of national issues and current teaching strategies, professional and student recognition programs including scholarships for high school seniors with special needs who plan on continuing their education, and selection of a Teacher of the Year.
-Dues: $108 a year through International CEC.
-For membership information, contact Karen Umstead, P.O.
-Box 1143, Princeton, NJ 08542; 800-675-2709.
-Website: www.njcec.org.
+NJCEC offers an annual conference, a professional publication that keeps members aware of national issues and current teaching strategies, professional and student recognition programs including scholarships for high school seniors with special needs and selection of a teacher of the year.

 Speech and Theatre Assn. of N.J.
 (STANJ)